hschickdevs/Telegram-Crypto-Alerts/README.md

     Live cryptocurrency pair prices from Binance<br>
     Technical indicator alerts integrated using <a href="https://taapi.io/">Taapi.io</a><br>
     Dynamic HTML styled email alerts using <a href="https://www.sendgrid.com">SendGrid</a><br>
-    State and configuration data stored in a local JSON database
+    State and configuration data stored in a local JSON database  -->
 </div>
 <br>

+> ⚠️**Disclaimer**⚠️ Due to recent changes with the Binance regulations, some IPs may be blocked from accessing the Binance API.
+If you are experiencing issues with the bot, please try using a VPN or proxy service (e.g. NordVPN, IPVN).

 ## Installation